ihsno/umkm_portal_web/README.md

 # umkm_portal_web
-This repository contains .pdf files of journals resulting from internships at PT.
-CENPLUS Computer Flashlight as web developer
+This repository contains .pdf files of journals resulting from internships as web developer
 contain:
 - UML
 - Display Structure